-I am really excited and proud to announce that my debut book ‘Get Your Boots On’ is out for release on 3rd July 2019.
+I am really excited and proud to announce that my debut book ‘Get Your Boots On’ is now out.

 Young wildlife champion Alex White is on a quest to get more people out enjoying nature.
 In this inspirational book, he and a host of well-known contributors reveal what got them into wildlife in the first place – now they want you to Get Your Boots On.
 They offer tales of encouragement for anyone who wants to get closer to nature and indispensable advice to those who would like to get more involved or even build a career out of their passion for wildlife.
 Illustrated throughout by Alex’s stunning photographs, this book will appeal to young and old alike.
 It suggests: when and where to get out there; what to go looking for; how to do it; what to take… and a host of other tips.
 Practical advice for getting closer to nature.
 Encouragement from those who have lived it.